Halflernation/data-science/project_capstone/README.md

 service and listened to music sequentially, distributed between those who continue to use the service and those who have cancelled / downgraded it.

+Therefore we'll use F1 score to determine the model's accuracy.

 ### Results